hashicorp/terraform-provider-azurerm/website/docs/r/kusto_eventhub_data_connection.html.markdown

 * `identity_id` - (Optional) The resource ID of a managed identity (system or user assigned) to be used to authenticate with event hub.

 * `mapping_rule_name` - (Optional) Specifies the mapping rule used for the message ingestion.
 Mapping rule must exist before resource is created.

+* `retrieval_start_date` - (Optional) When defined, the data connection retrieves existing Event hub events created since the Retrieval start date.
+It can only retrieve events retained by the Event hub, based on its retention period.

 * `data_format` - (Optional) Specifies the data format of the EventHub messages.
 Allowed values: `APACHEAVRO`, `AVRO`, `CSV`, `JSON`, `MULTIJSON`, `ORC`, `PARQUET`, `PSV`, `RAW`, `SCSV`, `SINGLEJSON`, `SOHSV`, `TSVE`, `TSV`, `TXT`, and `W3CLOGFILE`.